matloff/omsi/README.md

 computers to take the exam, using OMSI.
 The latter downloads the exam questions, and enables the students to upload their answers.

-Moreover, in the case of questions which require writing code, **OMSI enables the students to compile and run their code, thus giving them an opportunity to discover and fix errors**.
+Moreover, **in the case of exams in programming classes,** OMSI enables the students to compile and run their code, thus giving them an opportunity to discover and fix errors.

 As detailed below, this arrangement has significant benefits for both students and instructors.
 The system is easy to install and use, and